 Once you have sold your home, you’re free to take the next step on your journey.
 Whether this is relocating to a new city, moving into a larger home, or downsizing and enjoying your life as empty-nesters, knowing all your selling responsibilities have been taken care of will help you achieve peace of mind for your new path.

-The David Bell Group is dedicated to helping you find your dream home and assisting with any selling needs you may have.
+The David Bell Group at Milehimodern is dedicated to helping you find your dream home and assisting with any selling needs you may have.
 Contact us today to start your home searching journey!